rosette-api/dotnet/README.md

 ## Status

 In development.
-Nothing published to NuGet.
-Not ready for publication.
+Nothing published to NuGet, yet